Cumulocity-IoT/cumulocity-analytics-management/README.md

 ### Options for Custom Extension
 For a custom extension you have the following options:
 * Delete: deletes the custom extension permanently.
 To take effect you need to restart the stremaing analytics engine
-* Details: lists the included blocks of the custom extension on a deail page.
+* Details: lists the included blocks of the custom extension on a detail page.
 * Download: downloads the custom extension as a zip file.

 ![Build Custom Extensionn](resources/images/manage-extension.png)